danitrod/discovery-k8s-lab/README.md

 * _The New Relic library was imported with a `require('newrelic');` in the main module (`src/index.ts`)_
 * _The `package.json` file includes `newrelic` as a dependency_

-Navigate to the New Relic Kubernetes Cluster Explorer and see what's happening in your cluster.
+Now navigate to the New Relic Kubernetes Cluster Explorer and see what's happening in your cluster.
 If you want to learn more about the Kubernetes Cluster Explorer, watch [this video](https://www.youtube.com/watch?v=RKaEt26HjhI&ab_channel=NewRelic)